astral-projects/gomoku-web/code/jvm/docs/README.md

   code in a better way.
 - **The Concurrency Problem**: Since the application will run later in a distributed environment, which means that multiple instances of the application will be running at the same time, we needed to ensure that the application was thread-safe.
-  We had to make sure that the database transactions were atomic and isolated, but finding the best isolation level that does not compromise the performance of the application was a challenge.
+We had to make sure that the database transactions were atomic and isolated, but finding the most optimal solution for addressing this concurrency issue was demanding.

 ### Further Improvements

-- **Add Siren media type**: The Siren media type is a hypermedia type that allows the client to navigate through the API and discover the available resources.
+- **Siren media type**: The Siren media type is a hypermedia type that allows the client to navigate through the API and discover the available resources.
-  We didn't have the time to implement this media type, but it would be a great improvement for the next phase of the project.
+  We didn't have the time to implement this media type, but it would be a great improvement for the next phase of the project where we will implement the frontend.
-- **Add more variants**: We only implemented the standard variant of the game.
+- **More variants**: We only implemented the standard variant of the game.
   It would make the application more interesting if we implemented more variants of the game, and give more options to the users to choose from.
-- **Add more routes**: We plan to add more routes to further enhance the application functionality.
+- **Support operations**: We plan to add more service operations to further enhance the application functionality.
-  However, we will make sure that the new routes are backward compatible with the existing ones, so we can add new features without breaking the existing ones.
+  However, we will make sure that the new services are backward compatible with the existing ones, so we can add new features without breaking the existing ones.